Definability of derivations in the reducts of differentially closed fields: Model completeness

-As an immediate application of Theorem \ref{inductive} we give another proof to Proposition \ref{exp1} which states that if $\E$ is the exponential differential equation, i.e. it is given by $\D y = y \D x$, then $\D$ is not definable in $\mathcal{F}_{\E}$.
-Indeed, J. Kirby gives an axiomatisation of the first order theory of the exponential differential equation in \cite{Kirby-thesis} (in a more general context).
-One sees immediately that the given axiomatisation is $\forall \exists$ and not model complete.
-Therefore $\D$ cannot be definable due to Theorem \ref{inductive}.
-In fact it is the Ax-Schanuel inequality that is responsible for this.
-As Kirby proves in \cite{Kirby-thesis} it is an adequate predimension inequality.
+As an immediate application of Theorem \ref{inductive} we give another proof of Proposition \ref{exp1} which states that if $E$ is the exponential differential equation, i.e. it is given by $\D y = y \D x$, then $\D$ is not definable in $\mathcal{F}_{E}$.\footnote{Note that Kirby \cite{Kirby-semiab} gives yet another proof of this fact by considering a lattice of reducts for exponential differential equations of some collections of semiabelian varieties, and showing that each of these can be expanded properly inside $\DCF_0$.} Indeed, Kirby gives an $\forall \exists$-axiomatisation of the first-order theory of the exponential differential equation (\cite{Kirby-semiab}).
+It is not model complete however, hence $\D$ cannot be definable due to Theorem \ref{inductive}.
+Of course it is the Ax-Schanuel inequality that is responsible for this.
+As Kirby proved, it is an adequate predimension inequality.